apos37/gravity-zwr/readme.txt

 *We strongly encourage enabling logging in Gravity Forms settings when testing this add-on.*

 == Constants ==
 By default, this plugin will ask for your Account ID, Client ID & Secret in the Gravity Forms settings.
 Users wanting more control can specify these as constants: `GRAVITYZWR_ACCOUNT_ID`, `GRAVITYZWR_CLIENT_ID`, and `GRAVITYZWR_CLIENT_SECRET`.

 == Payments ==
 This add-on supports delayed payment through the Gravity Forms PayPal add-on.
 Charge for registrations via PayPal, processing the Zoom Registration feed only upon successful payment.
 [Read more here.](https://docs.gravityforms.com/setting-up-paypal-payments-standard/)

+== Migrating from Old Plugin ==
+This plugin uses the same text domain as the other one by Michael Bourne, so all of the settings and webinar feeds that you previously set up will remain.
+All you need to do is install and activate this plugin while the other one is activated.
+No need to set everything up again. :)

-== Retrieving Join Link URL ==
+== Frequently Asked Questions ==
+= The registration did not go through, what happened? = There could be several reasons.
+You can check for an error in the entry details notes, which should give you a good indication of what happened.
+Some common reasons include:
+- You didn't actually set up the plugin or a webinar/meeting feed
+- The Account ID, Client ID, and/or Client Secret are incorrect
+- Incorrect scopes set
+- A field is required on your Zoom registration form but not mapped on the plugin feed
+- The webinar or meeting with the ID you entered does not exist
+- The feed is set to a webinar when it should be a meeting or vice versa
+- The webinar/meeting host can not register
+- User's email cannot register for the same webinar/meeting more than 3 times in 24 hours

-Starting from version 1.4, a Join Link field has been added to the Zoom Webinar feed registation fields section.
+= How do I retrieve the join link URL after registration? = A Join Link field has been added to the Zoom Webinar feed registation fields section.
 If you want the join link to populate into a hidden field on the entry, then just choose the field you want from your form.

-== Mapping Custom Questions ==
+= How do I map custom questions? =

-Starting from version 1.4, you can map custom questions to your Zoom registration by using a simple code snippet in your website’s theme.
+You can map custom questions to your Zoom registration by using a simple code snippet in your website’s theme.
 This allows you to include additional fields beyond the default ones.
 To do this, you’ll need to add a small piece of code to your theme’s `functions.php` file.
 In the example below, we’re adding a custom question called “Referral Source.”
 The **name** in the code must exactly match the field name used in your Zoom registration.
+Once this is added, the “Referral Source” field will be included in your Gravity Forms Zoom Webinar feed settings.
 Here’s the code you need to add:

 `add_filter( 'gravityzwr_registration_fields', function( $fields ) {
     $fields[ 'referral_source' ] = [